Director of Music, TBA

-Director of Music at Grace Church
+The Choir of Grace Church sings

 Music at Grace Church

-Music at High Mass reflects the beauty of the Anglo-Catholic tradition, drawing heavily from both the Anglican and Roman Catholic musical traditions.
+Music at High Mass reflects the beauty of the Anglican Catholic tradition, drawing heavily from both the Anglican and Roman Catholic musical traditions.
 The Choirs of Grace Church regularly offer great sacred music, prominently featuring the beautiful polyphony of the Renaissance era, and Gregorian Chant, the most ancient music of the church.

 Outside of services, we offer a variety of concerts and recitals performed by organists, chamber ensembles, and choral ensembles to enrich the musical life of Downtown Newark.